 I recall hearing this phrase many times: "there's a module for that".
 So, by nature we take that for face value and usually throw all kinds of modules into Drupal sites, just because, we can.
 I can say this from experience many times over: if you want to watch a Drupal site topple over and fail, continue to load modules just because you can.
 Let's take another approach by rendering that phrase completely useless.
 Let's practice a new concept with a new phrase: "Only load a module if it helps your architecture complete a user thought process".
 You'll be amazed at what you can do by staying close to Drupal core, with the smallest amount of contributed modules necessary.

-Those of you with some Drupal experience might be saying.... wait a minute, can you really spin up a Drupal site with all these new data architecture abilities on only Drupal core with nine modules?
+Those of you with some Drupal experience might be saying.... wait a minute, can you really spin up a Drupal site with all these new data architecture abilities on only Drupal core with a handful of contributed modules modules?
 Can this same tiny number of modules handle our elegant UI needs?
 The answer is a resounding YES!
 Remember, implement only what you need to complete the intended user thought process.
 Keeping this strategy in mind will drastically scale down the footprint of Drupal sites.
 Yes, even those sites with powerful, new and limitless data architecture capabilities.